rafaelmardojai/firefox-gnome-theme/README.md

 This theme follows lastest GNOME Adwaita style.

 > ### Disclaimer:
-> This is a Firefox tinkering project made for fun, be aware that this theme might do things that aren't supported by upstream Firefox.
-If you face an issue while using this theme, report it here first or test if is also repoducible in vanilla Firefox.
+> This is a Firefox tinkering project made for fun, be aware that this theme might do things that are not supported by upstream Firefox.
+If you face an issue while using this theme, report it here first or test if it is also repoducible in vanilla Firefox.
 >
-> If you're a software distribution maintainer, please don't ship this changes by default to your users unless you made extremely clear that they are using a modified version of Firefox UI.
+> If you are a software distribution maintainer, please do not ship this changes by default to your users unless you made extremely clear that they are using a modified version of Firefox UI.

 ![Screenshot of the theme](screenshot.png)